hdu-hh/Covid19_CQSI_Plan/FAQ.md

 - most people will be infected anyway
   - conscious infection allows perfectly timed quarantine
-  - perfect quarantine avoids spreading to loved ones and community
+  - strict quarantine avoids spreading to loved ones and community
-  - controlled and well-provided for quarantine
+  - a controlled and well-provided for quarantine

-- certified immunization
+- a certified immunization status
   - allows helping where others would introduce risks
   - avoids eventually multiple "dry quarantines"
   - allows leading a "normal life"